emranxec/KeepLearning/README.md

 ### Q. What are different types of Http Status Codes?

 - 1xx - **Informational** Status Code.
 >It means request has been received and process is continuing.
-(Its rarely used in production)
+(It's rarely used in production)

 - 2xx - **Success**.
 > Action was successfully received, understood and accepted.